miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made books sellable again due to real exploit fix, thanks Norrwin.
 +Improved controls options menu and settings text for widescreens.
 +Removed Kent's driver license item to restore Fatguy melee attack.
++Restored option to kill Vandal and placed a fridge into his room.
+Made Tseng hide his guns faster and Carson's killing being logged.
 Fixed being stuck on warrens gate and added ammo to Society roof.
 Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.
 Corrected LODs, transitions and inspections at Hallowbrook Hotel.